kairosity/mp3-snapathon/testing.md

 <details><summary><b>click for tests</b></summary>

 <br>
-A 415 status code can be thrown in two ways:
+A 415 "Unsupported Media Type" status code can arise in two ways:

 1. If a user attempts to upload any file with an extension that is not one of the approved extensions:
 ['.jpg', '.png', '.gif', '.svg', '.jpeg']